vszakats/hb/README.md

      Copy dynamic libraries of external .dll dependencies to the dynamic library directory in `install` build phase.
 Default: `no`

-   - `HB_SRC_ROOTPATH=<dir>`

-     When using GNU Make older than 3.81, you shall set the root directory of Harbour source tree as an absolute path.
-If not set, some build functionality may fail, like detection of 3rd party packages with locally hosted sources.
-     With newer make versions, this variable is ignored.

    - `HB_REBUILD_EXTERN=yes`

      Rebuild extern headers.
 It is meant for developers doing Harbour code